rickosborne/cascades/md/13-2-3-manifest.md

 Still with my eyes closed, I rummaged through my memories of what was behind the doors.

-The storage closet held the air bottles and masks I had been trying to get, as well as a small stack of spare life vests.
+The storage closet held the air bottles and masks I had been trying to get, as well as a small stack of spare life vests under a dozen thin blankets.
 It was also where we kept our cleaning supplies for big messes: disinfectant, sponges, plastic bags, rubber gloves, and probably a few other things I couldn't remember right now.

 The coat closet, as I'd verified earlier, contained nothing but coats.